dashpradeep99/docker-complete-tutorial/B-infrastructure-as-code.md

 2. Create a file `Dockerfile` inside this folder using the contents from Task 1.
 3. Create a file `inde,html` inside this folder with some basic html content `<h1>Hello World</h1>` will do too.
 4. Build an image using `docker build -t nginx-img:0.1 .`
-5. View all layers that go to make the image. `docker history nginz-img:0.1`
+5. View all layers & their sizes that go to make the image. `docker history nginz-img:0.1`
 6. Test that the image works by running a container with it: `docker run -d -p 80:80 nginx-img:0.1`
 7. Navigate to `http://<node-ip>` and you should see the rendering of the `index.html`
 8. Optimize the Dockerfile making sure to go through steps 4-7.